micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 The key personas are the individuals most affected by a data science project:
 - **end user**: the person on the field whose action that ultimately drives the value
-- **product owner**: prioritise work as per the business value, managing the stakeholders
+- **product owner**: prioritize work as per the business value, managing the stakeholders
 - **subject-matter experts**: provide data and input to data scientists

 In the deliver team, the three key technical roles are: